SSWConsulting/SSW.Rules.Content/rules/do-you-follow-boy-scout-rule/rule.md

 ---

-The idea is simple , each time leave code a little cleaner then you found it.
+The idea is simple - each time leave code a little cleaner than you found it.

 Common examples are:

 <!--endintro-->

-1. Make sure one rule is enabled in code analysis and
+1. In VS Code, open Code Analysis, and enable one rule
-2. One rule in StyleCop and
+2. In VS Code, open StyleCop and enable one rule
 3. Get Code Auditor to zero